-Finding the right trainer/coach can be the key to success or failing in your chosen goals when first chosing the right person for you.
+Finding the right trainer/coach can be the key to success or failing in your chosen goals when first choosing the right person for you.

-If you want to lose weight, get fit, compete in a bodybuiding competition or participate in a marathon, getting the right trainer can be the best way to exercise.
+If you want to lose weight, get fit, compete in a bodybuilding competition or participate in a marathon, getting the right trainer can be the best way to exercise.